mulle-objc/MulleObjC-Cheat-Sheet/README.md

 #### Posting Notifications

 You can also create and post your own notifications.
-It's best practice to keep notification names in a [constants](#constants) file so that you don't accidentally misspell one of the notification names and sit there trying to figure out why the notification wasn't sent/received.
+It's best practice to keep notification names in [constants](#constants) so that you don't accidentally misspell one of the notification names and sit there trying to figure out why the notification wasn't sent/received.

 Naming notifications: